siiiiiiiid/AOAI_VectorDB_CognitiveSearch/README.md

 AZURE_COGNITIVE_SEARCH_INDEX_NAME=demo
 ```

+## Tools:
+- Azure OpenAI
-## Tools: Azure Open AI Azure Cognitive Search Langchain Streamlit
+- Azure Cognitive Search
+- Langchain
+- Streamlit

-- Questions:
+## Questions:
-what is Azure OpenAI Service?
+- what is Azure OpenAI Service?
-Which regions does the service support?
+- Which regions does the service support?

 All the data is coming from this repo: https://github.com/microsoft/azure-openai-in-a-day-workshop/tree/main/data/qna